iamvincenzo/ebhi-seg-unet-ablation-studies/README.md

 ### Usage

 Once you have completed the installation steps and downloaded the dataset, you need to define the correct file paths in the main_test.py file.
-Open the main_test.py file and locate the variables where the file paths are defined.
-Update those variables with the appropriate paths to the dataset on your system.
+Open the main_test.py file and modify the default value of the corresponding argparse parameter or provide the correct path through the command line to the appropriate paths to the dataset on your system.

 After setting the correct file paths, you can run the `main_test.py` file.